Mnesarchella ngahuru: Distribution

 This species is endemic to New Zealand.
 It is found in the Taupō, Gisborne and Wellington regions.

 Habitat

-This species lives in damp but well lit forests at altitudes of between 350 to 1100 m.
+This species lives in damp but well-lit forests at altitudes of between 350 and 1100 m.

 Behaviour

 The adults of this species appear later in the season in comparison to its close relatives being on the wing from December to March.